sidagarwal04/linkmagic/README.md

 *   **QR Code Generation:**
     *   Generate QR codes directly for any URL.
     *   Optionally generate a QR code for the shortened URL during the shortening process.
-*   **Firebase Authentication:** Securely sign in users with Google Sign-In.
-Access to tools is restricted to logged-in users.
 *   **Clean UI:** Simple and intuitive interface built with Shadcn UI and Tailwind CSS.
 *   **Server Actions:** Utilizes Next.js Server Actions for backend logic without dedicated API routes.
 *   **GitHub Actions Deployment:** Includes a workflow for easy deployment to Firebase Hosting via GitHub Actions.